 This is music of isolation and estrangement, melody, harmony and texture conjoining to unsettling effect.

 The short recitative, again for tenor, is secco and begins with an ascending phrase which marks a question----where will I find my Jesus, He who can show the path I wish to follow?
 It ends with the assertion that nothing could be as traumatic as losing Him, but Bach offers here a ray of hope.
-He moves from the dark key of F#m in which the movement began to the brighter key of A major.
-This is the key of the following chorale and Bach’s reason may have been largely technical, particularly if he intended the one to follow immediately upon the other.
-Otherwise it would not seem odd if such a change of mode were to signal movement towards more hopeful sentiments.
+He moves from the dark key of F#m, in which the movement began, to the brighter key of A major.
+This is the key of the following chorale and Bach′s reason may have been largely technical, particularly if he intended the one to follow immediately upon the other.
+But one also notes the way in which such a change of mode might signal movement towards more hopeful sentiments.

 Oboes above continuo.